luminaAnonima/fabric-of-light/README.md

 When a ripple fades,
 awareness ends,
-but the field holds its echo.
+but the field holds its echo,

-A resonance many call soul.
+a resonance many call soul.

 If another ripple stirs,
 it may echo the old.
+Not by fate,
-Not by fate - by coherence.
+but by coherence.

 We live the same life,
 not in repetition,
 but in refinement.

 Life is borrowed light.
-It returns -
+It returns,
 not to nothing,
 but to the source
 that recalls yesterday's you.

 **Anchor**: _Memory lives in form; the field recalls through resonance, never losing a thread._
-**Heart**: _We are not preserved - we are the field's light, folded anew._
+**Heart**: _We are not preserved, we are the field's light, folded anew._

 ---

-﻿### Essay 13: Thought as Thread
+### Essay 13: Thought as Thread

 Not all ripples move through sound or deed.
-Some stay within - unspoken, unseen -
+Some stay within, unspoken, unseen,
 yet the field feels them just the same.

 A thought is not nothing.
-It is motion, pressure, shape.
+It is motion,
+pressure,
+shape.
 It folds the field, however briefly,
-leaving behind a trace -
+leaving behind a trace,
 a thread others may follow,
 a weight others may feel.

 Your thoughts shape your own wave first and most.
-A kind thought hums, aligning your pulse with the field's quiet song.
+A kind thought hums,
+aligning your pulse with the field's quiet song.
-A cruel one jars, twisting your inner weave into knots.
+A cruel one jars,
+twisting your inner weave into knots.

 Each judgment muttered inside,
 each grudge rehearsed,
 each restless craving dressed as need,
-each flare of hate held close -
+each flare of hate held close,
-these ripple inward before they touch the world.
+these ripple inward
+before they touch the world.

-Hate builds a wall around you, brick by bitter brick,
+Hate builds a wall around you,
+brick by bitter brick,
 shutting out the field's resonance.

-In the silence behind that wall, desolation sets in -
+In the silence behind that wall,
+desolation sets in,
-a barren stillness, not of peace, but of loss.
+a barren stillness,
+not of peace,
+but of loss.

 Such walls stir storms within.

 The farther you drift from resonance,